 1.4 Members applying for permits from Community Committees must be members in good standing.

 1.5 Member’s responsibilities:

-- If a member rents his/her property, it is the member’s responsibility to sign a contract to be on file in the office, detailing the name(s), address, phone number(s) and duration of any renter(s) occupancy of the member’s premise, including an acknowledgement that any fees, charges, etc. as defined in this procedure, continue to be the responsibility of the member.
+- If a member rents his/her property, it is the member’s, or his/her designee’s, responsibility to sign a contract to be on file in the office, detailing the name(s), address, phone number(s) and duration of any renter(s) occupancy of the member’s premise, including an acknowledgement that any fees, charges, etc. as defined in this procedure, continue to be the responsibility of the member.

 1.6 Denial of privileges: Members, having delinquencies, who are not in good standing, may be denied voting and all other community privileges according to the provisions of the By-Laws, Article II, Section 4.
 “Privileges” include, but are not limited to, the purchase of recreation tags, leasing space in the RV storage lot, use of the clubhouse and other rental facilities, and moorage in the Shelter Bay Marina.
 Such denial of privileges shall also be extended to renters/tenants of a member/landlord who is not in good standing.
 Privileges will be reinstated once all accounts are brought current.

 1.7 Appeal of delinquent charges: Subject to the appeal provisions outlined in the By-Laws, the member against whom delinquent charges are levied, may appeal the imposition or amounts thereof.
 The filing of an appeal suspends the denial of privileges if an appeal is filed within 60 days of the annual meeting; otherwise, a member may pay the account in full, "under protest", in order to ensure that voting rights are not affected.